Configuration

 root_path¶

-The working path for dynaconf to use as starting point when searching for files:
+The working path for dynaconf to use as the starting point when searching for files.

 secrets¶